 Can I Tap My Spouse’s Phone?

-What you need to know to avoid liability under federal and North Carolina wiretapping laws.
+What you need to know to avoid liability or criminal charges under federal and North Carolina wiretapping laws.

 You have that terrible feeling in your gut, your spouse is being secretive with their cell phone, they are coming home late from work, distancing themselves from you; the signs are all there, you just don’t have proof.